VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 With these new additions, let's run the application again.

-Well, we have now blue screen, instead of black.
+Well, we have now a blue screen, instead of a black one.
 Not very exciting.
-We are looking through camera but there is nothing to see.
+We are looking through the camera but there is nothing to see.

 Let's add something to the scene.
 This time we will be utilising ` Stride.CommunityToolkit.Rendering.ProceduralModels`.